 Hunting licenses and tags play a vital role in conservation.

-But, did you ever stop to think about why hunting tags exist and why they're so important?
+But, in those case of those price hikes on hunting tags, did you ever stop to think about why hunting tags exist in the first place?
+Or why they're so important?

 It's all about protecting the precious natural resources we all know and love.
 And, we're fortunate people in the past had the presence of mind to implement them.